Next Generation WAF

 2. Complexity of Configuration

 While Next-gen WAFs offer many advanced features, they can also be complex to configure and manage.
-Organizations may need to invest in training or hire specialized staff to ensure optimal configuration and operation.
+Organizations may need to train or hire specialized staff to ensure optimal configuration and operation.

 3. Integration with Existing Security Tools